-Because the purchase price for the reset rate notes will be paid by investors in Euros, but the trust will purchase the trust student loans in U.S. Dollars, on the closing date the initial currency swap counterparties will convert amounts received in Euros by the trust from the sale of the reset rate notes into U.S. Dollars, which will be delivered to the trust as net proceeds from the sale of the reset rate notes.
-The amounts received in Euros by the trust will be converted to U.S. Dollars using an exchange rate of \$1.2226 = \notin 1.00.
+Because the purchase price for the reset rate notes will be paid by investors in Euros, but the trust will purchase the trust student loans in U.S. Dollars, the initial currency swap counterparty will convert amounts on the closing date actually received in Euros by the trust from the sale of the reset rate notes into U.S. Dollars, which will be delivered to the trust as net proceeds from the sale of the reset rate notes.
+The amounts received in Euros by the trust will be converted to U.S. Dollars using an exchange rate of \$1.2341 = €1.00.
 We sometimes refer to this exchange rate as the "initial Euro exchange rate."

 Interest.
-Prior to the occurrence of a Failed Remarketing, on or before the third business day immediately preceding each distribution date through the initial reset date for the related class of reset rate notes, the trust will be obligated to pay to the applicable initial currency swap counterparty under the applicable initial currency swap agreement, from Available Funds, and if necessary, the capitalized interest account and the reserve account, pari passu with interest payments to the class A noteholders, an amount in U.S. Dollars equal to the product of:
+Prior to the occurrence of a Failed Remarketing, on or before the third business day immediately preceding each distribution date through the initial reset date for the related class of reset rate notes, the trust will be obligated to pay to the initial currency swap counterparty under the applicable initial currency swap agreement, from Available Funds, and if necessary, the capitalized interest account and the reserve account, pari passu with interest payments to the class A noteholders, an amount in U.S. Dollars equal to the product of:

-• three-month LIBOR plus .0883% for the class A-5 notes and three-month LIBOR plus 0.1961% for the class A-6 notes (provided that in each case,

-LIBOR for the first accrual period will be determined using the same formula as applies to the LIBOR-based notes);

-- the U.S. Dollar equivalent of the outstanding principal balance of the related class of reset rate notes immediately preceding that distribution date; and - a fraction, the numerator of which is the actual number of days elapsed in the related quarterly accrual period, and the denominator of which is 360.
+- three-month LIBOR plus 0.141625% for both the class A-5 notes and the class A-6 notes (provided that in each case, the interest rate for the first accrual period will be two-month LIBOR plus 0.141625%; - the U.S. Dollar equivalent of the outstanding principal balance of the related class of reset rate notes immediately preceding that distribution date; and - a fraction, the numerator of which is the actual number of days elapsed in the related quarterly accrual period, and the denominator of which is 360.

-In exchange for the interest payments made by the trust to the applicable initial currency swap counterparty under the applicable initial currency swap agreement, the applicable initial currency swap counterparty will be obligated to pay to a paying agent, on behalf of the trust, on or before the third business day immediately preceding each distribution date for the applicable class of reset rate notes through the initial reset date, an amount of Euros equal to the product of:
+In exchange for the interest payments made by the trust to the initial currency swap counterparty under the applicable initial currency swap agreement, the initial currency swap counterparty will be obligated to pay to a paying agent, on behalf of the trust, on or before the third business day immediately preceding each distribution date for the applicable class of reset rate notes through the initial reset date, an amount in Euros equal to the product of:

-- EURIBOR (determined as of the same time and in the same manner as for the reset rate notes for the related accrual period) plus the interest rate margin applicable to that class of reset rate notes; - the outstanding principal balance of the related class of reset rate notes denominated in Euros, immediately preceding that distribution date; and - a day count fraction using the Actual/360 accrual method as described under "--Determination of Indices" above.
+- EURIBOR (determined as of the same time and in the same manner as for the reset rate notes for the related accrual period) plus the interest rate margin applicable to that class of reset rate notes; - the outstanding principal balance of the related class of reset rate notes denominated in Euros, immediately preceding that distribution date; and - a day count fraction using the Actual/360 accrual method as described under "-Determination of Indices" above.

 Principal.
-Under the terms of each initial currency swap agreement, on or before the third business day before each distribution date for the related class of reset rate notes, the applicable initial currency swap counterparty will be paid, from the collection account, an amount equal to the payment of principal in U.S. Dollars by the trust that would have been made to the applicable reset rate noteholders on the related distribution date if not for the existence of that currency swap.
-In return, the applicable initial currency swap counterparty will be obligated to pay to a paying agent, on behalf of the trust, on or before the third business day immediately preceding the related distribution date for the related class of reset rate notes, the equivalent amount in Euros, using the initial Euro exchange rate, for distribution to the related class of reset rate noteholders as a payment of principal.
+Under the terms of each initial currency swap agreement, on or before the third business day before each distribution date for the related class of reset rate notes, the initial currency swap counterparty will be paid, from the collection account, an amount equal to the payment of principal in U.S. Dollars by the trust that would have been made to the applicable reset rate noteholders on the related distribution date if not for the existence of that currency swap.
+In return, the initial currency swap counterparty will be obligated to pay to a paying agent, on behalf of the trust, on or before the third business day immediately preceding the related distribution date for the related class of reset rate notes, the equivalent amount in Euros, using the initial Euro exchange rate, for distribution to the related class of reset rate noteholders as a payment of principal.